rbawden/discourse-mt-test-sets/README.md

 A model does better if it provides a better score for a correct translation in its correct context and does worse if it provides a better score for a translation in its incorrect context.
 The test sets are balanced such that each translation appears the same number of times in a correct context as an incorrect one, such that a non-contextual baseline model would achieve 50% accuracy on the test sets.

+1. Extract sentences from .json files (previous context in separate file from current sentence):

+2. Preprocess files using appropriate preprocessing for your model

+3. Score all translations using your MT model and produce one score per translation

+4. Evaluate the scores:<br>
+   `python scripts/evaluate.py anaphora.json anaphora SCORE_FILE` <br>
+   `python scripts/evaluate.py lexical-choice.json lexical_choice SCORE_FILE`

 ## Citation

 If you use this test set, please cite